khushbookimtani/full_stack_assessment_skeleton/backend/README.md

 ## Solution Reached
 1. Connecting with user, home and user_home_mapping table
-2. Since, wanted to demonstrate normalization in scripts, created user_home_mapping table to map many to many relationan between user and home ie.
+2. Since, wanted to demonstrate normalization in scripts, created user_home_mapping in the sql script, to map many to many relationan between user and home ie.
   - user has many homes
   - home belongs to many users
-3. This bridging table can be easily managed using the typeorm's relationship management.
-However, since I explicitly created the table in the script, to showcase how, it is to be normalized used that establish the relation, hence the 3 entities.
+3. This bridging can be easily managed using the typeorm's relationship management.
+However, since I explicitly created the table in the script, to showcase how it is to be normalized, hence used that map the relation.
+Hence the 3 entities(user, home and user_home_mapping)
+4. The directory structure of the code follows domain driven approach.

-4. Following are the endpoints created
+5. Following are the endpoints created
   - /home/update-user (PUT)
     - successful update:
       ![alt text](./docs/update-success.png)

-    - validation failures:
+    - handled validation of request, with response containing error bag:
       - invalid uuid (home)
         ![alt text](./docs/invalid-uuid.png)
       - id does not exist: no such home in db (home)